boschglobal/dse.standards/modelica/fmi-ls-binary-codec/README.md

 ### 1.1 Intent of this Document

-FMUs may contain models (and functions) which exchange data and state as serialized binary objects.
-Those binary objects may be represented, and communicated, by an FMU using a Binary variable with an associated MIME type.
+FMUs may contain models (and functions) which exchange data and state as serialized binary objects (e.g. CAN Bus messages).
+Those binary objects may be represented, and communicated, by an FMU using a Binary Variable with an associated MIME type, or a String Variable with an appropriate binary-to-text encoding.
 The MIME type will be implemented by a coder/decoder (codec) and encapsulated in to a driver.
 The driver makes it possible for a model function to interact with its internal representation of a binary object _without_ prior knowledge of the codec (or MIME type) being used to exchange those binary objects with other models in a simulation.

 This layered standard describes how that codec (driver) can be selected at runtime, as well as outlining how an FMU Exporter may enable an FMU Importer (or another third-party) to implement their own codec.
 The FMU Importer is thus able to affect the MIME type used by an FMU for exchanging binary objects by selecting a particular codec, using the technique of dependency injection.